Find and Keep Drivers with the Right Equipment, Technology and Programs

-Driver shortage issues have diminished as capacity has fluctuated due to the pandemic.
-However, the fundamentals behind the driver shortage have not gone away, and it remains a top industry concern.
+Driver shortage issues have diminished as capacity has fluctuated.
+However, the fundamentals behind the driver shortage have not disappeared, and it remains a top industry concern.
 The right equipment and technology can appeal to drivers and give fleets a competitive advantage when building and retaining their pool of drivers.

 Fleets are using several strategies to attract and retain drivers.

 Equipment manufacturers are increasingly focused on driver comfort.
 Late-model Class 8 tractors feature better driver ergonomics and position more controls at drivers’ fingertips, which can also increase safety.
 Systems, such as auxiliary power units, that allow drivers to use accessories and maintain comfort in the cab without idling can also increase driver satisfaction.

 Technology can make the task of driving easier, taking some of the strain off of professional drivers.
 Driver-assist technologies, such as collision avoidance systems, lane departure warnings and adaptive cruise control, can also result in safer vehicles.

 Drivers feel safer and more comfortable in reliable equipment.
 A full-service lease ensures equipment is well maintained, minimizing breakdowns and increasing uptime, all of which can keep drivers behind the wheel and happy.
 What’s more, new equipment can enable longer intervals between services, and telematics can allow technicians to diagnose issues remotely, both of which keep equipment and drivers on the road.